jivesoftware/GitHub4Jive/GitHub4Jive-Addon/services/places/README.md

 =================================

 The places service is responsible for serving requests that deal with place configuration.
-It also handles the bootstrapping and runtime changes of event handlers attached to those places.
+It also handles the bootstrapping and runtime changes of webhook event handlers attached to those places.